NadaNoyb/wg-manager/README.md

 ## Contributing

-Feel free to submit issues or pull requests if you find bugs or have suggestions for improvements!
+Feel free to submit issues or pull requests if you find bugs or have suggestions for improvements

-This is my copy of desktop shortcut:

-[Desktop Entry]
-Name=WG-Manager
-Comment=Manage WireGuard VPN connections Exec=gnome-terminal -- /bin/bash -c "sudo /path/to/wireguard.sh; echo -e '\nPress Enter to close this window...'; read" Icon=network-vpn  # You can choose a different icon, e.g., utilities-terminal Terminal=false
-Type=Application
-Categories=Network;Utility;